 Potomac State also has a full infield tarp to prevent rainouts, a new Cub Cadet Zero-Turn lawn mower to 'stripe' the field and its own Kawasaki Mule to assist with dragging and field maintenance.
 The baseball team also has its own clubhouse facility located beyond left field.

 The dimensions of Golden Park are:

 L F- 328

 Golden Park features a natural grandstand that is contoured into the earth, two spacious dugouts and bleacher seating of a 250 person capacity.
 Future plans include: Turfed batting cages (completed fall 2003), scoreboard (completed spring 2005), turf "Halo" around home plate (completed fall 2005) and a turf area in front of each dugout (completed spring 2004), expanded seating, (completed fall 2011).
-Long-range plans include lights, press box, and expanded clubhouses.
+Long-range plans include lights, press box, and expanded clubhouses (completed spring 2015).